vellsneha/vellsneha/README.md

 # Sneha Vellelath

 shipping thoughtful ML experiments.
-currently tinkering with agents, LLMs, RAG systems and understanding core NLP systems.
+currently tinkering with agents, LLMs, RAG systems and understanding agent alignment behaviors.
 when I’m not doing that, you’ll find me coaching math students, editing motion graphics, experimenting in the kitchen, or enjoying a perfect cup of coffee.

 ---